bet4a/d3wiki/Geo-Paths.md

 * Feature - a feature containing one of the above geometry objects.
 * FeatureCollection - an array of feature objects.

-For polygons, you should specify the style property "fill-rule" as "evenodd" on path elements.
-This ensures that geographic features with holes (such as [South Africa](http://en.wikipedia.org/wiki/South_Africa) surrounding [Lesotho](http://en.wikipedia.org/wiki/Lesotho)) are displayed correctly.
 To display multiple features, you can either place them in a single feature collection and a single path element, or create multiple distinct path elements:

 ```javascript
 vis.selectAll("path")